danih02/RAG-Pipeline-with-Google-OpenAI-Studio---Getting-recipes-from-German-Cookbook/README.md

 3. **Recipe Detection:** Headers are identified by font size, and recipes are segmented using custom tokens.
 4. **Recipe Extraction:** Pages with multiple recipes are split into individual recipes.
 5. **Vector Database:** All recipes are embedded and stored in a FAISS vector database.
-6. **Hybrid Retrieval:** BM25 and FAISS are combined for robust retrieval.
+6. **Hybrid Retrieval:** The agent combines BM25 and FAISS to retrieve relevant recipes.
-7. **Prompting:** A structured prompt ensures the LLM only uses provided context and answers in German.
+7. **Prompting:** The agent crafts a structured prompt so the LLM only uses provided context and answers in German.
-8. **Relevance Filtering:** The LLM judges if the retrieved context is relevant before answering.
+8. **Relevance Filtering:** The agent ensures the LLM only answers if the retrieved context is relevant.

 ## Usage Examples